Marvin Anani

 Audio By Carbonatix

-The Mustang statute outside of Denver International Airport, better known as Blucifer, was featured in the closing shot of Paradise’s season two finale, released last week.
+The “Mustang” statue outside Denver International Airport, which is better known as Blucifer, was featured in the closing shot of Paradise’s season two finale, released last week.
 Spoilers incoming.

-After eight episodes of fans wondering who and where the mysterious “Alex” is, and why Link wants to kill them, the finale revealed that Alex is not a person at all.
+After eight episodes of fans wondering who and where the mysterious “Alex” is, and why Link wants to kill Alex, the finale revealed that Alex is not a person at all.
 “A-L3X” is a supercomputer hidden in a second bunker beneath the Denver airport.
-More specifically, hidden directly under Blucifer.
+More specifically, hidden directly beneath Blucifer.

 The reveal plays on the airport’s real-life conspiracy-ridden reputation.
 For decades, rumors have swirled about secret bunkers and tunnels under the airport.
 The alleged underground system has been said to house everything from Martians seeking world domination and lizard people running a child slave network, to a subterranean prison created by global elites and a secure hiding spot for presidents.
 (Paradise’s plot largely aligns with the latter two theories.)